AlexanderLindholt/TextPlus/documentation/fundamentals/readme.md

 Text.Create(
 	frame, -- Parent and boundary.
-	"This text is awesome!" -- Text.
+	"This text is awesome!", -- Text.
+	{} -- Options.
 )
 ```